open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

     apiVersion: v1alpha1
     kind: Bootstrap
   resources:
-    # In this guide, we will not create a "Repository" and "Component" in this ResourceGraphDefinition.
+    # In this guide, we will not create a "Repository" and "Component" resource in this ResourceGraphDefinition.
 Those
-    # resources will be created to bootstrap the ResourceGraphDefinition itself and are already present to be
+    # resources will be created to bootstrap the ResourceGraphDefinition itself and will be present in the Kubernetes
-    # referenced by the following resources.
+    # cluster to be referenced by the following resources (see the bootstrap resource in one of the following sections).

     # This resource refers to the resource "helm-resource" defined in the OCM component version.
 It will be downloaded,
     # verified, and its location is made available in the status of the resource.